BrNi05/FaStQL/.github/pull_request_template.md

 - [ ] The added code is well-structured and follows best practices
 - [ ] The added code is documented (where needed)
-- [ ] The code compiles and the bot is usable
+- [ ] The code executes and FaStQL is useable
 - [ ] No new issue is introduced

 ## Other Notes